aprinur/Scraping_ycombinator/README.md

 ## Why I create this program ?

 ---

-Well the reason is simple, because I need the data of company in y combinator
+Well, the reason is simple because I need the data of company in y combinator

 ## So, how to use this program ?
 ---
 - First of all you must have python installed in your device, and activate venv (optional).
 - Next install dependencies from requirement.txt file

 ```
   pip install -r requirements.txt
 ```

 - After all dependencies got installed you can run

 ```
     main.py
 ```

 - When main.py is running, there will be 3 options

 1. Scrape Company